 Does Reletting or Subletting Affect Your Credit?

+But here's the catch: if the new tenant flakes and you're still on the hook, you could end up with unpaid rent.
 That's when your credit could take a hit.
-Therefore, always get everything in writing, and make sure you're officially off the lease before you celebrate.
+Always get everything in writing, and make sure you're officially off the lease before you celebrate.
+Note that there may be a legal right to sublet (except condo/co-op), depending on your state and local laws.

 How Long Does a Broken Lease Stay on Your Credit Report?

-Money and credit aren't the only things at stake.
+Money and credit aren’t the only things at stake.
 The consequences of breaking a lease can follow you in other ways.
+And again, does breaking a lease hurt your credit?
+It’s just one piece of the bigger picture.

 Financial Penalties: Fees, Lost Deposits, and Unpaid Rent

-Most leases spell out the price of leaving early.
-Maybe you lose your security deposit.
-Maybe you owe a couple of months' rent as a penalty.
-Sometimes, you're on the hook for rent until the landlord finds a new tenant.
 If you don't pay, your landlord can come after you for the money.
 That's when collections and credit problems start.

 Legal Consequences and Eviction Records